pubref/rules_docker/README.md

 but finding and building base images for the `docker_build` command is a pain.

-# WORKSPACE
+> You must have `docker` installed and available on your PATH, bazel

-> Note: You must have `docker` installed and available on your PATH,
+> won't download it for you at the moment.
+Also seems to required
-> bazel won't download it for you at the moment.
+> bazel 0.3.1 or HEAD (fails with 0.3.0).

 ```python
 ```python